zandi/ebpf-stack-pivot-detection/whitepaper.md

 Based on this an estimate of 5%-10% overhead for various workloads seems reasonable, with some lucky workloads being negligible.
-This can be reduced by omitting certain syscalls from stack pivot checking, short-circuiting uninteresting cases such as clone in the thread creation case, or removing the currently extensive debugging output.
+This can be reduced by omitting certain syscalls from stack pivot checking, short-circuiting uninteresting cases such as clone in the thread creation case, and removing the currently extensive debugging output.

-## Conclusion
+# Conclusion

-TODO: Is this effective enough for whatever overhead we have?
+This demonstrates that the eBPF-based technique of tracking 'legitimate' stacks of running programs in order to detect stack pivots on a Linux system is feasible, and with further work may be reliable and low-overhead enough to implement in production systems.
+Linux's agnostic approach to where a running program should have its stack complicates detection, but existing real-world software is still predictable enough for this approach to be amenable.

-# Further Research
+## Further Research

 This initial approach to tracking and determining 'legitimate' stack regions works, but alternative approaches should be tested in hopes of finding